 The 7 remaining fast growers are convenience products ranging from coal including solid fuels made from coal and waters with added sugar.
 Consumers typically consider these items as non-durable products commonly referred to as disposable goods and therefore are used only once.

-Worst-Declining Consumer Imports
+Overall Worst-Declining UK Consumer Imports

 The United Kingdom’s spending on the following 10 items decreased at the greatest pace from 2021 to 2022.